YBHwang/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Provide_Device_Discovery.md

 ## Device discovery {#ProvideDeviceDiscovery}

 If the user sets to use the IoT service, a client app or an app paired with a client device must provide the IoT device list registered to the user account.
 Clova Home extension receives a [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest) message from CEK (HTTP request).
-Then the Clova Home extension must import the IoT device list registered to the user account from the IoT service using the access token of user account and respond using the [`DiscoverAppliancesResponse`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesResponse) message (HTTP response).
+Then the Clova Home extension must import the IoT device list registered to the user account from the IoT service using the access token of the user account and respond using the [`DiscoverAppliancesResponse`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesResponse) message (HTTP response).
 For more information on the messages exchanged between CEK and Clova Home extension, see [Clova Home extension message](/CEK/References/CEK_API.md#ClovaHomeExtMessage).

 ![](/CEK/Resources/Images/CEK_Clova_Home_Extension_Sequence_Diagram.png)

-Below is an example of the [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest) message received by Clova Home extension.
+Below is an example of the [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest) message received by a Clova Home extension.
 {% raw %}
 ```json
 {